 - The Project Blue apps are running on both devices

-- No firewall or security program settings on your Windows PC are preventing connection
+- No firewalls, VPNs, or security program settings on your Windows PC or network are preventing the connection

-Here are some steps to take for alleviating the issue –
+Here are some steps to try and resolve the issue:

-- Try connecting via USB cable to help establish the initial connection (then unplug)
+- Try connecting via USB cable to help establish the initial connection, then unplug the cable

 - Connect using Manual Wi-Fi connection in Project Blue